 \subsection{Sharpness over Data-Driven Volumes}

-The measures introduced in equations~\ref{eq:methodology:jacobian_norm} and \ref{eq:methodology:tangent_hessian}, capture local sharpness over infinitesimal neighbourhoods of input data points.
+The measures introduced in Equations~\ref{eq:methodology:jacobian_norm} and \ref{eq:methodology:tangent_hessian}, capture local sharpness over infinitesimal neighbourhoods of input data points.
 To study how different networks fit the training data, we devise a method for estimating loss sharpness over volumes centered at each training point $\mathbf{x}_n$, as one moves away from the point.
 Essentially, we exploit a variant of Monte Carlo (MC) integration to capture sharpness over data-driven volumes, by applying two steps.
 First, we integrate the Jacobian and Hessian norms along geodesic paths $\bm{\pi}_p \subset \mathbb{R}^d$ based at $\mathbf{x}_n$, on the data manifold local to each training point, for $p = 1, \ldots, P$.
-Second, we compute a MC estimation of sharpness over the volume covered by the loss along the $P$ paths via MC integration.
+Second, we estimate sharpness over the volume covered by the loss along the $P$ paths via MC integration.
 The following details each step.

 \paragraph{Sharpness along geodesic paths} For each training point $(\mathbf{x}_n,y_n) \in \mathcal{D}$, we aim to estimate loss sharpness as we move away from $\mathbf{x}_n$, while traveling on the support of the data distribution.
-To do so, we exploit a sequence of weak data augmentations of increasing strength to generate paths $\bm{\pi}_p \subset \mathbb{R}^d$ in the input space, formed by connecting augmentations of $\mathbf{x}_n$ in order of increasing strength.
+To do so, we exploit a sequence of weak data augmentations of increasing strength to generate $P$ paths $\bm{\pi}_p \subset \mathbb{R}^d$ in the input space, each formed by connecting augmentations of $\mathbf{x}_n$ in order of increasing strength.